bgupta13/bgupta13/README.md

 # Hi there 👋

-I am a soon-to-be graduate and I majored Computer Science with an Emphasis on Cybersecurity.
+I am a graduate from Western Illinois University and I majored Computer Science with an Emphasis on Cybersecurity.
 I have experience in a plethora of languages and fields as I'll list below.

 ## Languages